Pensioners’ economic wellbeing

 Women’s monthly pension is one fifth smaller than men’s

 The difference in men’s and women’s earnings also affects the gender gap in pensions.
 There is no large gender gap in the average employment rates, length of working life or retirement today, but the difference in wages is considerable also internationally.
-The uneven distribution of family leaves, particularly long periods of home care allowance, contribute to gaps in earnings and pensions.
+The uneven distribution of family leaves, particularly long periods of home care allowance, and informal care responsibilities contribute to widening the earnings and pension gap between men and women.

 Publications:

 - Kuivalainen et al. 2019.
-Naisten ja miesten eläke-erot – katsaus tutkimukseen ja tilastoihin (Pension differences between women and men – Overview of research and statistics) (Valto, abstract in English)
+Pension differences between women and men – Overview of research and statistics.
+(Description sheet in English; Valto)

 - Rantala et al. 2019.
 Samankaltaistuuko ikäihmisten köyhyys?
-Näkökulmia 75–84-vuotiaiden naisten ja miesten pienituloisuuteen (Is the poverty gender gap shrinking?
-Perspectives on poverty rates among older men and women aged 75–84) (Julkari)
+Näkökulmia 75–84-vuotiaiden naisten ja miesten pienituloisuuteen (is the poverty gender gap shrinking – perspectives on poverty rates among older men and women aged 75–84)

 Average total pension of disability pension recipients around one third less than of old-age pension recipients

 Earnings-related pensions are based on earnings from work.
 Disability pension recipients have a shorter working life than others.
-In particular, earnings-related pensions of those who retire on a disability pension at an early age are often lower than average, as the disability pension recipients have had a shorter time to earn a pension, and the earnings level that the projected pension component is based on is typically low.
+Earnings-related pensions for those who retire early due to disability are often below average, as recipients have had less time to accrue pension contributions and the earnings used to calculate their projected pension are typically lower.

-The average disability pension level has decreased in the 2000s because disability pension recipients are younger than before and spend a longer time in retirement.
+The average disability pension level has decreased in the 2000s because disability pension recipients are younger than before and they spend a longer time in retirement.
+For this reason, the national pension has become increasingly important as a source of income for recipients of disability pensions.

 Publications: